Can Marijuana Help Me Sleep Better?

 Participants also reported a significant improvement in subjective measures of stress, fatigue and social functioning.

-“Positive patient experiences with minimal side-effects are critical to the success of any insomnia drug and highlights the potential for this treatment to address a key area of unmet need,” Professor Eastwood said.
+“Ensuring positive patient experiences with minimal side effects is crucial for the success of any insomnia medication, underscoring the potential of this treatment to meet a significant unmet need,” stated Professor Eastwood.

 Sleep often overlooked as secondary side effect